PrivbooksArticles

 Buying criteria that survive audit conversations

 Ask vendors to separate claims: Can you show me the ledger postings for a mixed-tax invoice?
 Can you export the detail?
 If the answer is fuzzy, “tax automation” marketing is covering weak bookkeeping.
-Privbooks is explicit: line-accurate math with codes you own — not e-file, not jurisdiction autopilot.
+For preparer expectations around exports, read tax preparer packets.